GARDENZ ORGANIC FARMS

 • Organic: feed and medicine rules on top of the housing system.

-If you are buying for babies, toddlers or children, you might also want to read organic eggs for babies and toddlers and UAE kids nutrition egg guide.
+Buying for children?
+Read: Eggs for babies and toddlers and UAE kids nutrition egg guide.

 • Tray sizes from 10 eggs to 30 eggs for UAE families.

-Choose GardenZ Organic brown eggs and combine organic standards with careful UAE handling, from our farms to your family table.
+Choose GardenZ organic eggs and combine organic standards with careful UAE handling, from farm to fridge to family table.

 Items have been added to cart.